rpm-software-management/dnf/doc/command_ref.rst

 ``<module-spec>`` allows one to select modules or profiles a particular operation should work on.

-It is of form ``NAME:STREAM:VERSION:CONTEXT:ARCH/PROFILE`` and supported partial forms are the following:
+It is in the form of ``NAME:STREAM:VERSION:CONTEXT:ARCH/PROFILE`` and supported partial forms are the following:

 * ``NAME``
 * ``NAME:STREAM``